Morgan Wallen discography

 American singer-songwriter Morgan Wallen has released four studio albums, four extended plays (EP), 22 singles as a lead artist, seven singles as a featured artist, 12 promotional singles, nine music videos as a lead artist, and four music videos as a featured artist.
+According to Recording Industry Association of America, Wallen has sold 214 million digital singles and 26 million albums in the United States.
 Wallen had his musical debut in 2014 when he competed on season six of the television show The Voice.
 The Voice raised Wallen's profile, which caused him to establish connections in the music industry.
 On July 29, 2016, Wallen released his second extended play The Way I Talk—which spawned his debut single, the title track.
 The title track became Wallen's first entries on Billboards Country Airplay and Hot Country Songs charts, peaking at numbers 30 and number 35 respectively.
 On November 27, 2017, "Up Down", a collaboration with Florida Georgia Line, was released.
 The single served as a follow-up to Wallen's debut single and became his first US Billboard Hot 100 entry, peaking at number 49.
 Throughout 2019 and 2020, Wallen released four singles: "Whiskey Glasses", "Chasin' You", "More Than My Hometown", and "7 Summers".
 The former two songs appeared on Wallen's debut studio album If I Know Me, which was released on April 27, 2018.
 The latter two songs would appear on Wallen's second studio album Dangerous: The Double Album—which was released on January 8, 2021.
 If I Know Me peaked atop the Top Country Albums chart after 114 weeks, while Dangerous: The Double Album spent 165 non-consecutive weeks in the top ten of the US Billboard 200 between 2021 to 2025.